Hhbecker/LynxFileEncryption/README.md

 If you encrypt an already encrypted file you can't unencrypt that file because of the file name issues?

 ### Testing Instructions
 If you are using an intel based mac running OSX Big Sur there is a chance this might also work on your machine (C with inline assembly is from my understanding almost never portable).
 Download the SRC directory and `cd` into it. run `make` to create the "lynx" executable.
 Run `./lynx` to run the executable.
 The testFiles directory contains .txt files that can be used to test encryption and decryption.
-Make sure to include the directory before the file name (for example: `testDir/200wordTest.txt`).
+Make sure (when prompted) to include the directory before the file name (for example: `testFiles/200wordTest.txt`).

+### Best Bug Fix
+There were many satsifying bug fixes throughout the development of this project but the most entertaining was what I will call the -1 bug.

 ### Sources:
 https://www.khanacademy.org/computing/computer-science/cryptography/crypt/v/caesar-cipher